 In this article I discuss one of the simplest and time saving things you can do when you are our training on the bike.
 This is one of our best cycle training techniques that we teach, and it will help you improve your cardiovascular fitness and all aspects of your cycling.

 One of the most effective ways to get the most out of your cycle training for endurance events is to keep your cadence high.

 What I’m talking about here is maintaining your cadence around 90-100 rpm on the flat roads while keeping it above 75 rpm on hilly roads (where your gearing permits).

-By doing so youll help build your cardiovascular fitness and reduce the amount of fatigue youll get during your ride.
-This is first thing I get all my clients to do when they start on my coaching program.
+By doing so you’ll help build your cardiovascular fitness and reduce the amount of fatigue you’ll get during your ride.
+This is one of the first things I get all my clients to do when they start on my coaching program.

 Now, the physiological reason for a high cadence is very simple.
 As you increase your cadence you rely more on your cardiovascular fitness and your endurance muscle fibres (that are designed to work all day) to drive the bike.
 As you lower your cadence below 80 rpm you rely more on your muscular strength using your strength muscle fibres.
-While these strength fibres deliver more short term power than your endurance muscle fibres they also fatigue more quickly.
+While these strength fibres deliver more short-term power than your endurance muscle fibres they also fatigue more quickly.

 So on your next training ride try to ride at a higher cadence.
-Youll be amazed at the results youll get when you start training yourself to spin at a cadence of around 90-100 rpm.
-In just a few weeks youll not only be riding more efficiently and fatiguing less on the longer rides but youll also be building a great cardio fitness as well.
+You’ll be amazed at the results you’ll get when you start training yourself to spin at a cadence of around 90-100 rpm.
+In just a few weeks you’ll not only be riding more efficiently and fatiguing less on the longer rides but you’ll also be building a great cardio fitness as well.
 Oh, and reducing the chance of injuring yourself.